 The handle has a covering of Kraton.
 A rubber like substance.
 Kraton gives the handle a better grip when the knife is wet.
 It has a sticky feel to it but works well.

 I found detailed carving with this knife is difficult.
 Especially when cutting notches for a fireboard.
 The reason is the thickness of the blade edge.
-This is why this blade works well for chopping and not so well for fine carving.
-I get around this problem of a thick blade by the use of a baton.
+Therefore, this blade works well for chopping and not so well for fine carving.
+I get around this problem of a thick blade using a baton.

 This knife has a thick blade.
 A better blade for fine carving is a blade on a Swiss Army Knife.
 This very thin blade, when sharp, cuts through softwoods fast.
 So now this brings up another question...thick blade or thin blade survival knives.
 I'll get into this in a bit.